Aerius01/MDPI/README.md

 Open the file as you normally would a standard executable for your OS.

+#### Docker Container

 The architecture of the code is such that all the processing logic is offloaded to a local docker container.
-Naturally then, the app only works if this container is created.
+This container needs to be ensured for the app to run.

 On launch, the Electron app will:
-- Verify that Docker is installed and the daemon is reachable (AKA, Docker is running)
+- Verify that Docker is installed and that the daemon is reachable (AKA, Docker is running)
-- Resolve the backend image (which is where the Python will run) by:
+- Resolve the backend image (the 'blueprint' for the container) by:
-  - Using `MDPI_DOCKER_IMAGE` if a value was set for it on the command line
+  - Using the `MDPI_DOCKER_IMAGE` environmental variable, if a value was set for it on the command line
-  - If not (which is the standard), by pulling a Docker image from the GitHub registry associated with the GitHub repository.
-The Docker image that is pulled is formatted according to: `ghcr.io/<owner>/mdpi-pipeline:<branch>` where `<owner>` comes from `MDPI_GHCR_OWNER` (default `aerius01`) and `<branch>` is the current git branch or `latest`.
+  - If this environmental variable is not set (which is the standard), by pulling a Docker image from the GitHub registry associated with the GitHub repository.
+The Docker image that is pulled is formatted according to: `ghcr.io/<owner>/mdpi-pipeline:<branch>` where `<owner>` comes from the `MDPI_GHCR_OWNER` environmental variable (default `aerius01`) and `<branch>` is the current git branch or `latest`.
   - If offline, by falling back to building `mdpi-local:dev` from the local `docker/Dockerfile` if configured properly.
 - Start a container based on the resolved Docker image, exposing `http://localhost:5001` and streaming logs to the UI

-At runtime, the app names the backend container `mdpi-backend-container`.
+At runtime, the app names the backend container `mdpi-backend-container`, regardless as to which image was used.

 **Useful environment variables:**